DDAZZA/CI-Status/README.markdown

 Usage
 -----

-Download the jar file from this repository.
+Download the jar file from [here](https://github.com/davidelliott/CI-Status/raw/master/CiStatus.jar "CI-Status").

 You can execute the program with `$ java -jar CiStatus.jar`